khanhduytran0/LiveContainer/README.md

 ### ZSign
 - The app signer shipped with LiveContainer.
 - Originally made by [zhlynn](https://github.com/zhlynn/zsign).
-- Referenced from [Feather](https://github.com/khcrysalis/Feather) by hcrysalis who adopted ZSign to iOS.
+- LiveContainer uses [Feather's](https://github.com/khcrysalis/Feather) version of ZSign modified by hcrysalis.
 - Changes are made to meet LiveContainer's need.

 ## How does it work?